 Goshen College is committed to protecting the welfare and safety of all community members.
 Toward this commitment, GC strives to provide an environment free of inappropriate treatment of individuals because of sex, gender identity, sexual orientation, national origin, documentation status, race, ethnicity, age, disability, genetic information, or any other basis protected by federal, state, or local law.

-If you or anyone you know experiences sexual assault or any gender-based violence, get help immediately; there are on and off-campus resources designed to help you, and you may take a friend/advocate with you to use any of these resources.
+If you or anyone you know experiences sexual assault, dating or domestic violence, or stalking, please get help immediately.
+There are on and off-campus resources designed to help you, and you may take a friend/advocate with you to use any of these resources.

 About these Resources

 These resources, guidelines, and policies apply to students, teaching and administrative faculty, staff and all others, including visitors, alumni, vendors, guests, prospective students, and members of the public.

 Goshen College has developed these resources, policy, and procedures with a commitment to our core values, as well as the requirements of Title IX of the Education Amendments of 1972 as amended in August 2020, the Violence Against Women Reauthorization Act of 2013, the Campus Sexual Violence Elimination Act (Campus SaVE), the Clery Act (1994), and the Indiana Civil Rights Law.